Srettha touts new stimuli

 The cabinet also approved a proposal to spend 122 billion baht from the 2024 fiscal budget for the same purpose.

-As of press time yesterday, parliament had not yet begun voting on the 2025 budget bill.
+As of press time on Friday, parliament had not yet begun voting on the 2025 budget bill.
 The three-day debate on the goverment's spending plan began on Wednesday morning.